 - Not “Classic” but still Authentic German Christmas Food

 - Typical German Holiday Meal

-- What are other things in German Christmas Traditions?
+- What are other German Christmas Traditions?

 - What is the most popular dish eaten on Christmas Eve in Germany?